mnahinkhan/rnpfind/README.md

 The various analysis methods are detailed elsewhere.

 ## Steps for Running
-Use Python 3.8 or higher (might not be important)
+Use Python 3.8 or higher

 Create a file called `db.env` (choose a db, username, and password):
 (I've only tested with `db`=`username`=`postgres`)